 What's the story?

 Gilly is one tough kid.
 She intends to destroy every one of her foster mothers so she can live with her mysterious real mother.
-She meets her match in Mrs. Trotter, an overweight, uneducated woman who's only weapon is total love for her foster kids.
+She meets her match in Mrs. Trotter, an overweight, uneducated woman whose only weapon is total love for her foster kids.
 Can Gilly prevail against that?
-A great choice for reluctant readers.

 Is it any good?